soulspace-org/overarch/doc/usage.md

 * The namespace of the element id should reflect the folder structure of the model.
-* When refactoring ids, use the find & replace functionality of your editor/IDE to replace every occurence in the model files at once, so the referential integrity of the model keeps intact.
+* When refactoring ids, use the find & replace functionality of your editor/IDE to replace every occurence in all the model files at once, so the referential integrity of the model keeps intact.
 * Use refs or `:contained-in` relations to create the hierarchical structure across different folders and files.
+  * with `:contained-in` relations you don't have to touch the parent when adding new children
+  * The hierarchies modelled with the `:ct` attribute is converted to `:contained-in` relations with the attribute `:synthetic` set to `true` when the model is read.

 ## Relations
-* The id of a relation should start with the id of the referrer (the `:from` reference), then you know in which file you have to look for the relation.
 * Use specific relation types instead of general `:rel`, if possible.
+* The id of a relation should start with the id of the referrer node (the `:from` id) followed by a verb based on the relation type and the name part of the id of the referred node (the `:to` id), so
+  * the naming scheme is consistent
+  * you know in which file you have to look for the relation

 ## Views
 * Use selection criteria and includes to specify the content of views.